Keeps unnecessary logs

 While Private Tunnel is fast enough for basic browsing, it won’t cut it for more performance-reliant activities – like gaming or 4K streaming.

-Tiny VPN server network - just 12 countries
+Small VPN server network across 12 countries

 Private Tunnel provides just 50 physical VPN servers in 12 countries:

 There are no servers in Africa or South America, which is frustrating